zqqqqz2000/shadow-play.nvim/README.md

 [English](README.md) | [中文](README_zh.md)

-Shadow Play is a powerful editor synchronization plugin that enables real-time tab state synchronization between VSCode/Cursor and Neovim.
+Shadow Play is a powerful editor integration plugin that lets you use Neovim as an embedded Zen-mode editor within VSCode/Cursor.
+Unlike VSCode's Neovim plugin, this is a real Neovim instance running in a terminal, giving you the complete, authentic Neovim experience.
+You can seamlessly switch between Neovim and VSCode/Cursor without needing a separate terminal window, while maintaining perfect synchronization of your editing state.

 ## ✨ Features

+- Use Neovim as an embedded Zen-mode editor within VSCode/Cursor
+- Seamlessly switch between Neovim and VSCode editing modes
+- No separate terminal window needed to host Neovim
 - Real-time synchronization of open tabs
 - Synchronization of tab order
 - Synchronization of active tab selection